GStreamer/gstreamer/markdown/contribute/index.md

 <https://gitlab.freedesktop.org/$USERNAME/gstreamer>.
 You should clone this repository with valid ssh credentials to be able to automatically push code to your fork.

+#### Creating a branch for the merge request and adding commits to it

 Once you have a git repository with the original code in it, you should create a branch for your change. e.g. to create a branch and checkout: